Clement-Jean/clement-jean.github.io/_posts/2023-01-05-packed_vs_unpacked_repeated_fields.md

 1000
 ```

 - `08` gives us `1000`.
 Once again this is the combination of wire type and field tag.
-So we have 0 for the wire type, which correspond to varint.
+So we have 0 for the wire type, which corresponds to varint.
 And then the field tag is 1.

 So in this case, we are basically encoding each value of the list as a separate field.
 Protobuf will then see that the `ids` field is repeated and that we are adding multiple values with the same field tag and it will just add these values to the list.

-In the end, Protobuf is encoding `UnpackedRepeated` into 6 bytes instead of 5.
+In the end, Protobuf is encoding `UnpackedRepeated` into six bytes instead of five.
 This sounds negligible here because we have a simple example but if you run the example on 100 ids:

 > You can generate the repeated.txt by running this in your shell:
 > ```shell Linux/MacOS codeCopyEnabled